liamhebert/FedFormer/README.md

 ```
 tensorboard --logdir=runs
 ```
 It is important to note that the results reported in the paper are the average performance of all agents, whereas the tensorboard results will report the performance of each individual agent.
+That is, for Federated Methods with 5 agents, each run will generate 5 reward curves corresponding to each method.